How to Save Data While Streaming Video (YouTube, Netflix, Amazon Prime)

 And if you need additional data in Japan

-Sure, we might be biased, but we strongly suggest you head over to our parent company CDJapan Rental for amazing rates, now suitable for telework and stay at home efforts in Japan.
-Take a look and let us know what you think, visit the site here
+Sure, we might be biased, but we strongly suggest you head over to our parent company CDJapan Rental for amazing rates, now suitable for stay home or travel outside efforts in Japan.
+Take a look and let us know what you think, visit the CDJapan Rental site here to find some WiFi plans.

 CDJapan Rental has a great deal on pocket wifi, with a range of flexible plans starting at ¥187/day.